 Dr. Shorter began the process of re-imagining (renaming, reformatting, and revitalizing) the Archive of Traditional Medicine.
-Since “healing” is a facet of so many disciplinary foci (anatomy, physiology, Psychology, Anthropology, Disability Studies, etc.), and because “health” can have such a wide variety of meanings (mental, physical, spiritual, psychological, individual, and community, etc.), this particular database serves as the perfect nexus for pedagogical innovation.
+Since “healing” is a facet of so many disciplinary foci (anatomy, physiology, Psychology, Anthropology, Disability Studies, etc.), and because “health” can have such a wide variety of meanings (mental, physical, spiritual, psychological, individual, and community, etc.), Dr. Shorter believes this particular database serves as the perfect nexus for pedagogical innovation.
 He changed the name to Archive of Healing™.
-He created a new class at UCLA (World Arts and Cultures and Gender Studies) that centered around a central question: How would a group of students deepen their interdisciplinary studies of healing by being in conversation not only with other students across campus studying health, but by also reshaping a website in conversation with a web designer and digital humanities scholar (Dr. Shorter), a programmer who has built similar sites (Michael Lynch), and a series of leaders from the often disparate disciplinary approaches to studying health?
-This project would be built upon the preliminary work in hybrid pedagogy in order to create exciting transdisciplinary learning environments.
-Over three years, the students explored the tensions and promise of digital technology as they collectively address issues of intellectual property rights, data management, sustainability, security, user interface design, and public engagement.
-In those years, we had many deep discussions about the feasibility, the functionality, and the ethical practices of the site.
+He created a new class at UCLA, in the World Arts and Cultures and Gender Studies departments, that centered around a central question: How would a group of students deepen their interdisciplinary studies of healing by being in conversation not only with other students across campus studying health, but by also reshaping a website in conversation with a web designer and digital humanities scholar, Dr. Shorter, programmer Michael Lynch, who has built similar sites, and additional leaders from the often disparate disciplinary approaches to studying health?
+This project would be built upon the preliminary work, in a hybrid pedagogy, in order to create exciting transdisciplinary learning environments.
+Over three years, students explored the tensions and promise of digital technology as they collectively addressed issues of intellectual property rights, data management, sustainability, security, user interface design, and public engagement.
+During this time, we had many deep discussions about the feasibility, functionality, and the ethical practices of the site.
 We kept coming back to some central theories about the Archive of Healing™.

 The Archive of Healing™

 - should highlight, rather than erase, Indigenous contributions to knowledge about healing;